kajalsandha/Project_SEP/README.md

 **Technology Feasibility**
 * Smart meter integration is supported through APIs from companies like **Flume** and **Phyn**.
 In areas lacking smart infrastructure, **manual logging** can serve as a viable backup method.

+**Initial Problem Insights & Next Steps**
+Our findings clearly highlight a gap in communication and behavioral response during emergency pipe repairs.
+While residents are often aware of the water restrictions, they lack real-time visibility into their own usage and have no clear guidance on how to respond.
+This leads to excessive consumption, delays in repair efficiency, and strain on municipal infrastructure.
+The research has helped us validate our initial hypothesis that providing real-time usage data, personalized alerts, and clear conservation goals can significantly improve participation and water-saving behavior in the community.

+**Transition to Next Phase**
+We will convert these insights into a specific set of technical and functional requirements in the following stage of our project.
+This will entail specifying the features that the app must have, how it will function, and how we'll make sure it runs dependably in different situations.
+The second deliverable will concentrate on defining:
+* What the application must accomplish (functional requirements),
+* The way it should to function (system expectations),
+* The reasons each element supports the results of our research.